• Skip to primary navigation

 Subjective

-Pain/Location 2/10: Patient states, “my knee pain has decreased significantly, allowing me to sleep through the night and to sit and stand from chairs much easier.
+Pain/Location: 2/10; Patient states, “My knee pain has decreased significantly, allowing me to sleep through the night and to sit and stand from chairs much more easily.
 I can walk for about 20 minutes with the cane before I need to sit to rest.”

 Treatment Included: Ther ex, neuromuscular re-ed, manual therapy, cold pack, HEP